Katarina-Poole/Spatial-Audio-Metrics/README.md

 It is still underdevelopment so more functionality will be added

 # Documentation
-Detailed coumentation of the Spatial Audio Metrics can be found here: <https://spatial-audio-metrics.readthedocs.io>
+Detailed documentation of the Spatial Audio Metrics can be found here: <https://spatial-audio-metrics.readthedocs.io>

 # Installation
 You can install the package using pip: